The Small Business Health Care Tax Credit

 This credit is designed to help you offset the costs of providing health insurance to your employees.

-Beginning in 2014, if you're a small employer and meet certain requirements, the credit can be up to 50% (35% for eligible tax exempt employers) of the premiums you pay for providing health insurance.
+If you're a small employer and meet certain requirements, the credit can be up to 50% (35% for eligible tax exempt employers) of the premiums you pay for providing health insurance.

 This information is only an overview to help you understand the credit and how it can benefit you.